jalagar/animated-art-engine/README.md

 Steps to generate HTML:
 1. Have all your animated gifs/MP4s in the `build/gifs` or `build/mp4` folder.
 You can do this by running `make all` or just copying them into the folders.
 2. Have all your PFPs in the `build/pfps` folder.
 You can do this by running `make all` with `generatePFP` set to `true`.
 You can pick which frame to be your PFPs in `pfpFrameNumber`.
 OR you can just drag the PFPs if you already have them generated.
+3. Change the logo to your logo in `generate_html/logo.png`.
+It has to be called `logo.png` all lowercase.
 3. Run `make html`.
 All the html files should be in `build/html`.
 You can change styling by editing `generate_html/template.html`.